The Wharfe Valley Learning Partnership

 The work of the partnership is overseen and guided by the trust board which is made up of headteachers and governors from each of the schools.

 To help us achieve these priorities, as well as collaborating together, we work closely with our partner organisations.
-Currently we have four partner organisations:
+Currently we have the following partner organisations:

 ¨ Leeds City Council - maintaining a series of important relationships for educational delivery and offering access to the authority’s significant experience of school management, school improvement, education development and children’s services;